bkryza/clang-uml/docs/generator_types.md

 clang-uml -g plantuml -g json
 ```

-By default, only `plantuml` diagram are generated.
+By default, only `plantuml` diagrams are generated.

 ## PlantUML